speakeasy-api/openapi-directory/SDKs/amazonaws.com/kinesisanalyticsv2/2018-05-23/python/README.md

 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
-## SDK Available Operations
+## Available Resources and Operations

 ### SDK SDK

 * `add_application_cloud_watch_logging_option` - Adds an Amazon CloudWatch log stream to monitor application configuration errors.
 * `add_application_input` - <p> Adds a streaming source to your SQL-based Kinesis Data Analytics application. </p> <p>You can add a streaming source when you create an application, or you can use this operation to add a streaming source after you create an application.
 For more information, see <a>CreateApplication</a>.</p> <p>Any configuration update, including adding a streaming source using this operation, results in a new version of the application.
 You can use the <a>DescribeApplication</a> operation to find the current application version. </p>
 * `add_application_input_processing_configuration` - Adds an <a>InputProcessingConfiguration</a> to a SQL-based Kinesis Data Analytics application.
 An input processor pre-processes records on the input stream before the application's SQL code executes.
-Currently, the only input processor available is <a href="https://docs.aws.amazon.com/lambda/">AWS Lambda</a>.
+Currently, the only input processor available is <a href="https://docs.aws.amazon.com/lambda/">Amazon Lambda</a>.
-* `add_application_output` - <p>Adds an external destination to your SQL-based Kinesis Data Analytics application.</p> <p>If you want Kinesis Data Analytics to deliver data from an in-application stream within your application to an external destination (such as an Kinesis data stream, a Kinesis Data Firehose delivery stream, or an AWS Lambda function), you add the relevant configuration to your application using this operation.
+* `add_application_output` - <p>Adds an external destination to your SQL-based Kinesis Data Analytics application.</p> <p>If you want Kinesis Data Analytics to deliver data from an in-application stream within your application to an external destination (such as an Kinesis data stream, a Kinesis Data Firehose delivery stream, or an Amazon Lambda function), you add the relevant configuration to your application using this operation.
 You can configure one or more outputs for your application.
 Each output configuration maps an in-application stream and an external destination.</p> <p> You can use one of the output configurations to deliver data from your in-application error stream to an external destination so that you can analyze the errors. </p> <p> Any configuration update, including adding a streaming source using this operation, results in a new version of the application.
 You can use the <a>DescribeApplication</a> operation to find the current application version.</p>
 * `add_application_reference_data_source` - <p>Adds a reference data source to an existing SQL-based Kinesis Data Analytics application.</p> <p>Kinesis Data Analytics reads reference data (that is, an Amazon S3 object) and creates an in-application table within your application.
 In the request, you provide the source (S3 bucket name and object key name), name of the in-application table to create, and the necessary mapping information that describes how data in an Amazon S3 object maps to columns in the resulting in-application table.</p>
 * `add_application_vpc_configuration` - <p>Adds a Virtual Private Cloud (VPC) configuration to the application.
 Applications can use VPCs to store and access resources securely.</p> <p>Note the following about VPC configurations for Kinesis Data Analytics applications:</p> <ul> <li> <p>VPC configurations are not supported for SQL applications.</p> </li> <li> <p>When a VPC is added to a Kinesis Data Analytics application, the application can no longer be accessed from the Internet directly.
 To enable Internet access to the application, add an Internet gateway to your VPC.</p> </li> </ul>
 * `create_application` - Creates a Kinesis Data Analytics application.
 For information about creating a Kinesis Data Analytics application, see <a href="https://docs.aws.amazon.com/kinesisanalytics/latest/java/getting-started.html">Creating an Application</a>.
-* `create_application_presigned_url` - <p>Creates and returns a URL that you can use to connect to an application's extension.
-Currently, the only available extension is the Apache Flink dashboard.</p> <p>The IAM role or user used to call this API defines the permissions to access the extension.
+* `create_application_presigned_url` - <p>Creates and returns a URL that you can use to connect to an application's extension.</p> <p>The IAM role or user used to call this API defines the permissions to access the extension.
 After the presigned URL is created, no additional permission is required to access this URL.
 IAM authorization policies for this API are also enforced for every HTTP request that attempts to connect to the extension. </p> <p>You control the amount of time that the URL will be valid using the <code>SessionExpirationDurationInSeconds</code> parameter.
 If you do not provide this parameter, the returned URL is valid for twelve hours.</p> <note> <p>The URL that you get from a call to CreateApplicationPresignedUrl must be used within 3 minutes to be valid.
 If you first try to use the URL after the 3-minute limit expires, the service returns an HTTP 403 Forbidden error.</p> </note>
 * `create_application_snapshot` - Creates a snapshot of the application's state data.
 * `delete_application` - Deletes the specified application.
 Kinesis Data Analytics halts application execution and deletes the application.
 * `delete_application_cloud_watch_logging_option` - Deletes an Amazon CloudWatch log stream from an Kinesis Data Analytics application.